Not a Member?

 Unintended exposure to capsaicin can cause severe irritation of eyes, mucous membranes, respiratory tract, and skin.
 Avoid mucous membrane and ocular exposure to capsaicin.
 Do not apply the capsaicin patch to the face, eyes, mouth, nose, or scalp.
 If capsaicin comes in contact with the eyes, rinse well with water; advise patients to seek medical help if irritation persists.
 Handle capsaicin products with care, using appropriate precautions to avoid accidental exposure to non-treatment areas of skin.
 Aerosolization of capsaicin from the 8% patch is possible if the patches are rapidly removed; take care to remove patches gently by slowly rolling the adhesive side inward.
 Accidental exposure to the eyes and mucus membrane can occur from touching the patch or items exposed to capsaicin and then touching the eyes and mucus membranes.
 Do not dispense capsaicin 8% topical patch for self-administration; administration must be undertaken only by physicians or other health care professionals, under the supervision of the treating physician, who are familiar with the administration, handling, and disposal of the capsaicin 8% topical patch.
+Administration of the 8% patch should be done in a well-ventilated area.
 If irritation of eyes or mucous membranes occurs, remove the affected individual from the vicinity of the patch and flush eyes and mucous membranes with cool water.
 Inhalation of airborne capsaicin can result in coughing or sneezing.
 If irritation of airways occurs, remove the affected individual from the vicinity of the patch.
 Provide supportive medical care if shortness of breath develops.
+If respiratory irritation worsens or does not resolve, do not re-expose the affected health care professional or patient to the patch.
 If skin not intended to be treated is exposed to the patch, apply the supplied cleansing gel for 1 minute and wipe off with dry gauze.
 After the cleansing gel has been wiped off, wash the area with soap and water.